FRAIBERG & PERNIE

 Act quickly.

-The earlier your defense begins, the more opportunities may exist to protect your rights and improve your outcome.
+The earlier a defense strategy begins, the more opportunities there may be to protect your rights, your driver’s license, your career, and your future.

 Call (248) 986-2682 for a confidential consultation.